RequestNetwork/requestNetwork/packages/docs/docs/guides/3-API/4-api-encryption.md

 To give you control over this, the Request Protocol supports end-to-end encryption.
 It means that no one outside of a request stakeholders (usually, its Payer and Payee) can read its information.

 Request Portal API, however, **does not** offer end-to-end encryption, but **does** allow you to remove public access.
-What it means is that your request would be stored encrypted on the Network (Ethereum + IPFS) but we, at Request, could have access to your data.
+What it means is that your request would be stored encrypted on the Network (Ethereum + IPFS) but we, at Request, could have access to the request data.

 :::info
 Although we technically have access to your Request data, we would never use or share this data.